 Some people, including IGN and the peeps over at Kotaku, have been able to fix the "No Signal" issue by fixing the HDMI cable port inside the PS4.
 If your HDMI cable is not flush with the case, you may have a bent piece of metal inside the port.

 In the first image below, the cable is not all of the way in, compared to the second image, which is how it should look.
-This is the first thing you should check, since it's so obvious.
 If yours is like the second image, then you should skip down and try one of the other solutions.

 If it's like the first image, check to see if there is a piece that is out of place inside your port.
 You can take a flathead screwdriver to push it down.
 You can also try another HDMI cable.
 For more information on this problem and the possible fix, check out Kotaku's video below.

-From here, you can choose to restart the system normally, change resolution, update system software, restore defaults, rebuild database, and initialize.
+From here, you can choose to restart the system, change resolution, update system software, restore defaults, rebuild the database, and initialize.
 You can learn more about what each of these does on the PlayStation Support site, but I recommend updating the software first.

-But, it's kind of hard to update your software if you're still not getting anything on your screen.
+But, it's kind of hard to update your software if you can't see the menu on your screen.
 In that case...